 Skip to Content

-13 Best Places to Visit in Queensland
+16 Best Places to Visit in Queensland

 Want to know the best places to visit in Queensland?
 From Brisbane to Cairns and Magnetic Island, there’s no shortage of amazing places to see!

 There are a lot of things to do in Queensland, as it takes in a large part of the well-trodden backpacker route of the East Coast.
-Golden beaches, warm weather and amazing sights are just some of Queensland’s attractions!

 It would be impossible to list all of the places to go in Queensland as there are just so many.
 I’ve tried to narrow this list down to the very best places and the ones I enjoyed the most when I visited!